William Wells Brown: Marriage and family

 During his first year of freedom in 1834, Brown at age 20 married Elizabeth Schooner.
 They had two daughters who survived to adulthood: Clarissa and Josephine.
 William and Elizabeth later became estranged.
 In 1851, Elizabeth died in the United States.

 Brown had been in England since 1849 with their daughters, lecturing on the abolitionist circuit.
 After his freedom was purchased in 1854 by a British couple, Brown returned with his daughters to the US, settling in Boston.
 On April 12, 1860, the 46-year-old Brown married again, to 25-year-old Anna Elizabeth Gray in Boston.

-In 1856, Well's daughter Josephine Brown published Biography of an American Bondman (1856), an updated account of his life, drawing heavily on material from her father's 1847 autobiography.
-She added details about abuses he suffered as a slave, as well as new material about his years in Europe.
+In 1856, Well's daughter Josephine Brown published Biography of an American Bondman (1856), an updated account of his life.
+She drew extensively on material from her father's 1847 autobiography.
+She added details about abuses he had suffered as a slave, as well as new material about his years in Europe.